Arya-Jha13/SMS_Classifier-Spam-Ham/README.md

 # SMS Spam Classifier Project

 This project implements a **SMS Spam Classification system** using three models: **Naive Bayes (NB), Neural Network (NN), and SVM**.
 The system can classify an SMS as **Spam** or **Ham** and compare the performance of all three models.
+Users can type their message in the textbox to classify the meaassage.
 ---

 ## Project Structure